 YOGA IN THE GHOSH LINEAGE

 Generally speaking, the goals of Ghosh Yoga begin with health in the body and stillness in the mind.
 It is characterized by its use of stillness during and immediately following yoga postures.
+This system of tension and release emphasizes relaxation between periods of effort.
 (This is different from many modern styles of yoga that incorporate Sun Salutes between postures and link postures together.)

 Ghosh Yoga uses simple therapeutic exercises to mobilize and strengthen every area of the body, from the eyes down to the toes, including the internal organs and systems.
 In this way, it resembles physical therapy.
 It uses postures (asanas) to bring grace and control to the body and stillness to the mind.
 It uses breathing exercises (pranayama) and meditation to reduce stress and anxiety and begin on the path of spirituality.

-Over many decades, variations on these practices from the Bengal region of Kolkata, India, have been passed down through Buddha Bose, Gouri Shankar Mukerji, Monotosh Roy, Biswanath Ghosh, Bikram & Rajashree Choudhury, Prem Sundar Das, Tony Sanchez and Muktamala Mitra.
+Over many decades, variations on these practices from the Bengal region of Kolkata, India, have been passed down through Buddha Bose, Gouri Shankar Mukerji, Monotosh Roy, Biswanath Ghosh, Karuna & Jibananda Ghosh, Bikram & Rajashree Choudhury, Prem Sundar Das, Tony Sanchez and Muktamala Mitra.

-In India, this yoga has always been individual and prescriptive.
-Each person has different needs and limitations, and the yoga teacher's job is to prescribe to each student the appropriate exercises, asanas and meditations to heal their ailments and develop their physical, mental and spiritual potential.
+In India and Japan, Ghosh yoga has always been individual and prescriptive.
+Each person/student has different needs and limitations, and the yoga teacher's job is to prescribe to each student the appropriate exercises, asanas and meditations to heal their ailments and develop their physical, mental and spiritual potential.